rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## Brewer's CAP Theorem

-In _TODO:YEAR_ Eric Brewer at this time head of Inktomi _TODO:CHECK_ hold a keynote at _TODO:CONFERENCE_.
-He presented his idea that was later _BEWIESEN_ in _SOURCE_ stating that atomic data consistency, high availability (~ performance) and network partition tolerance can't be achieved at any given time.
-This is called the CAP Theorem after the acronym for Consistency, Availability and Partinion tolerance.
+In _TODO: YEAR_ Eric Brewer at this time head of Inktomi _TODO: CHECK_ hold a keynote at _TODO: CONFERENCE_.
+He presented his assumption that was later proved in _TODO: SOURCE_ stating that atomic data consistency, high availability (i.e. performance) and network partition tolerance can't be achieved all together at any given time and you may get only two of these properties for every distributed operation.
+This is called the CAP Theorem after the acronym for __C__onsistency, __A__vailability and __P__artition tolerance.

 Because you can't do anything against network partitions in large networks you have to pick between high availability and data consistency.
 As stated, large e-commerce websites usually go for high availability and trade consistency for that.

 ## Eventual Consistent

 Werner Vogels, CTO at Amazon, presented in his famous article _TODO:SOURCE_ his idea of data being "Eventual Consistent".
-By trading ACID's atomicy and consistency for performance and partition tolerance it is possible to increase the responseness _TODO:DOES-THIS-WORD-EXISTS?_ and fault tolerance of websites.
+By trading ACID's atomicy and consistency for performance and partition tolerance it is possible to increase the response time and fault tolerance of websites.
 The database replications may not be fully consistent but a customer wouldn't usually experience any inconsistencies.

-He defined the _inconsistency window_ as „The period between the update and the moment when it is guaranteed that any observer will always see the updated value.“
+He defined the __inconsistency window__ as „The period between the update and the moment when it is guaranteed that any observer will always see the updated value.“

 ### N / W / R Replica Configuration

 Vogels introduces the reader to a short notation for replication configuration for _quorum_ like systems:

-+  N = the number of nodes, that store replicas of the data
++  __N__ is the number of nodes, that store replicas of the data
-+  W = the number of replicas that acknowledge a write operation
++  __W__ is the number of replicas that acknowledge a write operation
-+  R = the number of replicas contacted in a read operation
++  __R__ is the number of replicas contacted in a read operation

+To avoid ties in failover scenarios usually an odd number is picked as N.

 With these numbers you are guaranteed _strong consistency_ if following condition holds: